National cemetery expands after house demolition

 FAYETTEVILLE, Ark.
-(KFTA) — A nonprofit demolishes a house to provide local veterans a final resting place.
+(KNWA) — A nonprofit demolishes a house to provide local veterans a final resting place.

 It’s really near and dear to my heart to give back and help veterans and just appreciate them for what they’ve done and provide them a final resting place.Steve Real, Real Property Services